qvr/nonraid/README.md

 **Mount all data disks:**

-Mounts all detected unmounted filesystems under `MOUNTPREFIX` (default `/mnt/diskN`).
+Mounts all detected unmounted filesystems to `MOUNTPREFIX` (default `/mnt/diskN`).
 ZFS pools are imported with their configured mountpoint.
 LUKS devices are opened with a key-file (global `--keyfile` option, default `/etc/nonraid/luks-keyfile`).
 Array needs to be started.
 ```bash
 sudo nmdctl mount [MOUNTPREFIX]
 ```